 Player coverage~2% payers~100% (forced)100% (opt-in + IAP)

 The strategic phasing matters.
-Drawing on what I have seen across 50+ game launches, the most successful hybrid implementations follow a clear sequence:
+Drawing on what I have seen across 50+ game launches, the most successful hybrid implementations follow a clear sequence.
+Teams that are unsure whether the issue is pricing, ad load, payer segmentation, or retention should treat this as a mobile game monetization consulting problem, not just a store configuration task:

 1. Week 1–2: Introduce rewarded ads and soft IAP offers